PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 Publisher2 version 2.
 Added functionality to display the received METAR data onto a connected Lolin 2.13 inch 3-Color e-Paper display. [photo](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/blob/main/images/Publisher/Publisher2_V2/20250914_204914.jpg)

 Added hardware: Lolin 2.13 inch 3-Color e-Paper display [info](https://www.wemos.cc/en/latest/d1_mini_shield/epd_2_13_3.html).
 Note that this ePD has the following screen dimensions: 250 x 122 pixels, as printed on the backside of the board in the link and not as shown on the image of the front of this ePD in the link.

+## Update 2025-09-15
+Cleaned up various versions for the Subscriber device and various versions of the Publisher device1.
+For each only one version is left.